companieshouse/acsp-profile-data-api/README.md

 The `acsp-profile-data-api` is a service that receives acsp profile deltas from `acsp-profile-data-consumer`.
 It transforms these deltas to a standardised structure and then:

-* stores or deletes documents within the `company_acsp_profile collection` in MongoDB, and
+* stores or deletes documents within the `acsp_profile collection` in MongoDB, and
 * enqueues a resource changed message that triggers further downstream processing.

 The service is implemented in Java 21 using Spring Boot 3.2